mrochon/IEFPolicies/README.md

 2. Domain.Read.All
 3. Organization.Read.All
 4. Policy.ReadWrite.TrustFramework
+5. TrustFrameworkKeySet.ReadWrite.All (if module used to create policy keys or initialize the tenant)

 For interactive signin you do **not** need to regsiter an application.
 This module is already registered as a multi-tenant app.